BPJandree/GOSTlibs/TUTORIAL.md

 After that, click on Build -> Configure Build tools
 activate:
-Generate Documentaiotn with Roxygen, activate all sub options click OK
+Generate Documentation with Roxygen, activate all sub options click OK

 This tells R studio to create manual files when building a package, which is what we want to do later on.